maxwolf621/DataBaseNote/DataBaseLeetCode/solution.md

 ## Warehouse Manager

-Write an SQL query to report how much cubic feet of volume does the inventory occupy in each warehouse.
+Write an SQL query to report how much cubic feet of volume does the inventory occupy in **each warehouse**.
 - Return the result table in any order.

 ```